AbdouPrognoz/PortFlow-backend/README.md

 A professional, high-performance FastAPI backend designed to streamline port terminal logistics.
 This system manages complex booking workflows, user role-based permissions, and terminal operations with real-time updates and robust data validation.

+(Note the whole app is running with the frontend integration and ai agents , repo is in an organization (hackathon project))

 ## 🚀 Overview

 The Port Terminal Management System provides a centralized platform for: